The-Ronin-Project/ronin-gradle/ronin-contract-json-plugin/src/main/initializer/README.md

     │   ├── my-other-schema-example2.json
     │   └── my-schema-example.json

-### generateEventDocs
+### generateContractDocs

-The `generateEventDocs` task uses the Docker image built by the parent project to generate documentation for all schemas in a `docs` folder within each version folder.
+The `generateContractDocs` task uses the Docker image built by the parent project to generate documentation for all schemas in a `docs` folder within each version folder.

 ### clean